RamishaTahir/CHMS.github.io/readme.md

 9. Hurray!
 That's it!

 ### SOFTWARES USED
   - XAMPP was installed on the Ubuntu 19.04 machine and APACHE2 Server and MySQL were initialized.
 And, files were built inside opt/lampp/htdocs/myhmsp
+  - For windows xampp files were built inside the folder htdocs (C:\xampp\htdocs for standard installations).
   - Sublime Text 3.2 was used as a text editor.
   - Google Chrome Version 77.0.3865.90 was used to run the project (localhost/myhmsp was used as the url).
+  -

 ### Starting Apache And MySQL in XAMPP:
   The XAMPP Control Panel allows you to manually start and stop Apache and MySQL.
 To start Apache or MySQL manually, click the ‘Start’ button under ‘Actions’.